mengzaiqiao/mengzaiqiao.github.io/content/project/sella/index.md

 ---
 title: Sella
-summary: This project aims to develop and model self-evolving collaborative LLM-based agents to enhance their performance in complex tasks.
+summary: This project envisions a future where AI systems are more capable, versatile, and continually improving, driving progress across various fields.
+Building on this, our project, named Sella, aims to develop new techniques and methodologies for modelling Self-evolving collaborative LLM-based Agents.
 tags:
   - AI Agent
 date: '2024-07-29T00:00:00Z'